wth-mvp-s/LT/testingMyApp/przygotowywanie aplikacji pod rozne typy pytan/model pytan.md

 - [ ] Cumulative Flow Diagram
 - [ ] Burnup
 - [x] Cycle time
 - [ ] Burndown

+#### 2.2. [przyklad traktowania komentarzy]::MANY
+`You are configuring project metrics for dashboards in Azure DevOps.
+`You need to configure a chart widget that measures the elapsed time to complete work items once they become active.
+`Which of the following is the widget you should use?

+[//] komentarz do pytania
+`komentarz do pytania linia 1
+`komentarz do pytania linia 2

+- [ ] Cumulative Flow Diagram
+- [ ] Burnup
+- [x] Cycle time
+- [/] komentarz do odpowiedzi
+`komentarz do odpowiedzi linia 1
+`komentarz do odpowiedzi linia 2

+- [ ] Burndown

 #### 3. ::ORDER